RoonMoonlight/AdventurersCombo/archives/1.45/README.md

 Roon's Map Combo for game American Truck Simulator, based on Vinnie Terranova and GMC Logistics' map combos.

 # Requirements
-**Starting from 2022.11 release, Texas DLC is REQUIRED to continue using this map combo.**

 * [American Truck Simulator](https://store.steampowered.com/app/270880/American_Truck_Simulator/)
 * [ALL Map Expansion DLCs for ATS](https://store.steampowered.com/dlc/270880/American_Truck_Simulator/list/43348) (YOU NEED ALL MAP DLCS AND THERE IS NO EXCEPTION)
 * [TruckyMods Account](https://truckymods.io) (Some mod requires login to download)